Herbs To Use For Common Issues Your Rabbitry

 Uses – A calendula salve with at least 5% herb content will prove to be helpful to any medicine cabinet.
 The herb can be used on rashes, insect bites, and abrasions.
 The salve will also help heal minor injuries and surgical incisions.
 An external application will drastically help reduce swelling and pain from injury.

 A warm water infusion will help soothe skin from many different forms of dermatitis caused by flea bites, eczema, and poison ivy.
-A cool Calendula would help speed healing and bring relief to burns as well.
+A cool Calendula tea-soaked rag would help speed healing and bring relief to burns as well.

 Risk Warnings – Calendula is one of the safest herbs to use.
 However, it has been shown to cause abortion-causing activities in rodents and other small animals.
 This herb should be avoided during pregnancy for small animals.
-External use of calendula should be fine on animals larger than 5 pounds.
-The herb also contains salicylic acid and is potentially toxic to cats.

 Oregano In Your Rabbitry

 Oregano is a great herb for any level of herbalist.
-It is easy to grow and has strong healing proprieties.

 • Antibacterial